vertical landscaping trends

 Old pallets may be transformed into vertical planters to increase the space area while giving it an old-fashioned charm.

-Modify vertical pallets
+modify vertical pallets

 Garden on gutter